Mario (franchise): Mario Party series

 In 1998, the Hudson game Mario Party was released for the Nintendo 64.
-Following this, nine numbered sequels have since been released, making for ten numbered titles, along with three non-numbered main series titles, Mario Party DS (2007), Super Mario Party (2018) and Mario Party Superstars (2021).
-The series also has four spins offs that differ in gameplay, including Mario Party Advance, Island Tour, Star Rush, and The Top 100.
+Following this, nine numbered sequels have since been released, along with four unnumbered main series titles: Mario Party DS (2007), Super Mario Party (2018), Mario Party Superstars (2021), and Super Mario Party Jamboree (2024).
+The series also has four spins-offs that differ in gameplay, including Mario Party Advance, Island Tour, Star Rush, and The Top 100.
 Mario Party is a multiplayer party game featuring Mario series characters in which four human- or computer-controlled characters compete in a board game interspersed with minigames.

 Sports games

 There have been numerous sports games in the Mario franchise.

 Mario Tennis series

 The first appearances of Mario in tennis games were as a referee in Tennis for the NES and Game Boy.
 These games did not use the Mario branding and only featured Mario in the capacity of a cameo.
 He then appeared in Mario's Tennis for the Virtual Boy.
 After this, Camelot Software Planning released Mario Tennis for the Nintendo 64.
 They would subsequently develop other games in this series: Mario Power Tennis for the GameCube and Wii, Power Tour for the Game Boy Advance, Mario Tennis Open for the Nintendo 3DS, Ultra Smash for the Wii U, and Aces for the Nintendo Switch.